 - Credit bureau may be notified and your credit rating may be impacted

 I need more time to pay my fine or I have a defaulted fine

 If you need more time to pay your court-ordered fine, obtain a Motion for Extension of Time to Pay the Fine form online or from any Provincial Offences Court office.
-You can submit the completed form through email to @email or @email, by mail or by delivering it in person by appointment to the address on the ticket.
+You can submit the completed form through email to @email or @email, by mail or by delivering it in person to the address on the ticket.
+Walk-ins are welcome, however appointments are encouraged to avoid long wait times.
 The application will be considered by the Clerk of the Court.
 It is your responsibility to contact the court office within two weeks to determine if the extension was granted.

 A defaulted fine is a fine that has not been paid by its due date as indicated in the Notice of Fine and Due Date.
 Please pay your defaulted fine as soon as possible.

 What should I do if my driver’s licence is suspended due to unpaid fines?